-ATLANTA — In a case over fraudulent transfers of reinsurance funds, insurers on May 1 moved for a Georgia federal court to compel individuals to provide documents pertaining to a reinsurer after having failed to previously satisfy a discovery order (Canal Insurance Co. and Canal Indemnity Co. v.
-Golden Isles Reinsurance Company Ltd, et al., No. 15-cv-03331, N.D.
+ATLANTA — In a case over fraudulent transfers of reinsurance funds, a Georgia federal judge granted in part insurers’ motion to compel on June 12, ordering a reinsurer to provide missing tax documents to the insurers (Canal Insurance Co. and Canal Indemnity Co. v.
+Golden Isles Reinsurance Company Ltd,, et al., No. 15-cv-03331, N.D.
 Ga.).

-NEW YORK — In a dispute over reinsurance proceeds allegedly owed to the estate of The Home Insurance Co., the liquidator on May 11 requested a pre-motion conference in a New York federal court to address an amendment to his complaint against a reinsurer to assert an additional claim of $362,787.84 (Roger A. Sevigny, the Commissioner of Insurance of the State of New Hampshire, as Liquidator of The Home Insurance Company v.
+NEW YORK — A reinsurer on June 2 filed a letter with a New York federal court opposing a request by the liquidator of The Home Insurance Co. to amend a complaint to assert additional claims for $362,787.84 in a dispute over reinsurance proceeds allegedly owed to the insurer’s estate (Roger A. Sevigny, the Commissioner of Insurance of the State of New Hampshire, as Liquidator of The Home Insurance Company v.
 Trygvesta Forsikring A/S, as successor in interest to Skandinavia Insurance Company Ltd., Trygvesta Forsikring A/S v.
 Cerberus Holding Company, LLC., No. 16-cv-04874, S.D.
 N.Y.).